What Makes A Good Idea?

 You can run ads to different sections of society, different age levels, interests, genders, and lots more.
 Test a couple of different segments against different messaging on your landing page.

+Leverage AB testing tools to discover the optimal conversion-driving imagery, call-to-action-buttons, and copy.
 Swap out the text on a headline or a call to action for something else and see which one gets better results.
 You might even find out what your audience really wants just by seeing what makes them click.
+ABtesting.ai is, by far, the easiest A/B Testing tool available.
+It also leverages the super-powerful GPT-3 technology to give you instant suggestions for website copy.

 Create content that will drive traffic to your website.
 If your business is so far out that nobody has even heard of it, writing content for parallel industries or similar niches can do the trick.